-The bread, sitting in the middle of the table, can be sliced, or cut into wedges or chunks, or if you cook it really really thin, allow people to tear a piece off to dunk into their food.
+The bread, sitting in the middle of the table, can be sliced, or cut into wedges or chunks, or if you cook it really really thin, allow people to tear off a piece to dunk into their food.

 Serve with a wonderful, filling salad with delicious juices that ooze over the plate and just ask to be soaked up by some hot fresh bread.

 Serve surrounded by wonderful bread-toppings.
 Hummus.
 Home made strawberry jam.
 Olives.
 Thin slices of tomato.
 Fresh ricotta.
 Orange blossom honey.
 Pesto.
 Dukkah and fine olive oil.
 Roasted Red Pepper Dip.
 Cucumber.
 Lettuce and rocket and other fresh greens.
 Sultanas.
 Sliced banana.
 Baked Tuscan Beans.
 Oozey, goo-ey cheese.
 Char grilled eggplant slices.
 Chunks of roasted pumpkin and sweet potato.
 Oven baked tomatoes.

 This is a “one-meal bread“.
 It doesn’t keep all that long.
 The next day it is likely to be a bit too hard for eating fresh, so slice it and grill it on the char-grill pan or under the griller.
 Smother with real butter and thin slices of cheese so that they melt over the hot bread.

 Source : I have had this recipe for years and have forgotten the source

 Cooking time: 15 mins + 1 hour rising time

 Serves: 4 – 6 people, depending how you use it

 3.5 cups pizza, focaccia or strong bread flour, or flour to which you add 5 Tblspn gluten

 1 tspn sugar